-Lawyers are not just people with wigs and gowns, they know the law and thus know what can make or break you.
+Lawyers are not just people with wigs and gowns, they know the law and thus know what can make or mar you.
 That said, it is best we let the Chair of Judges speak.
 She was not a judge per se, but someone that judged the process and made sure that we stayed within the bounds of legality.

 More to that, she went through all the stories, fished out those that went against the rules, determined how many (just numbers) should go to each stage and had a waiting standby graded scores to break a tie if there is any.
 That was so much power to wield.
 She speaks;

 Nsongurua Hanson is a legal practitioner, however, she dwells in the literary world.
 Poetry is her favourite genre.
 Undoubtedly contributions of prose and play in her literary journey cannot be overemphasized.
 She has been part of many organizing teams offline and online in the Literary Community.

 There is so much beauty in weaving words.
 The depth of the stories we received mirrored the truths concealed in the hearts of broken souls.
 Over 100 stories weaved with alphabets had readers/writers that constituted the panel tirelessly scroll laptops, phones and other electronic devices to select the best entries.

 As expected different Judges reviewed the work from different perspectives, indeed it is/was a beautiful team.